microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaAccessReviewMyDecision.md

 ```

 ### -AccessReviewId1
-The feature-generated id of the access review.
+The feature-generated ID of the access review.

 ```yaml
 Type: System.String